Crazy Town: The Brimstone Sluggers (2013–2017)

-Mazur's departure, lineup change and Crazy Town X (2017–present)
+Mazur's departure, lineup change, Crazy Town X and Binzer's death (2017–2024)

-In January 2017, after a year of hiatus from the band, Epic announced through his Facebook post that he will no longer tour with the band.
-Epic intends to still be involved with Crazy Town, though not as a band member.
-Following Mazur's departure, Rick Dixon, Nick Diiorio and Kevin Kapler also left the band in early April.
+In January 2017, after a year of hiatus from the band, Epic announced through Facebook that he would no longer tour with the band.
+Epic intended to still be involved with Crazy Town, though not as a band member.
 Shifty decided to add an "X" next to the band's name.
 When asked about the letter's significance on their Instagram account, the band stated "the X is used by gangs to symbolize a territory that has just been won".

-On November 3, 2019, Crazy Town's van crashed into a moose during a tour stop in Ontario, Canada.
-Seth Binzer, Elias Tannous and Roland Banks were treated for bruises and cuts at the hospital.
+On November 3, 2019, Crazy Town's van, carrying Binzer and band members Elias Tannous and Roland Banks, crashed into a moose during a tour stop in Ontario, Canada.
+All three were treated for bruises and cuts at the hospital.

-On August 20, 2022, it was announced that Christian Rivera had joined the band on guitar.
+Crazy Town were kicked off a 2023 tour with Hed PE after Binzer left Bobby Reeves bloodied from a fight outside a venue in Myrtle Beach, South Carolina.

+Crazy Town released an EP titled Flirting With Disaster in March 2024.
+At the time, Crazy Town's members were Binzer, Mark White, Rick Dixon and Sean Heenan.

+On June 24, 2024, Binzer was found dead in his home from an accidental drug overdose.

-Musical style
+Musical style and legacy

-Crazy Town has been noted by journalists and the group itself for its hip hop sound.
-Their music has also been labeled as rap rock, rap metal, nu metal, and alternative rock.
-As of 2014, Crazy Town does not consider itself to be a rock band, but rather a hip hop group.